nityeshaga/learntrisIm/README.md

 * [makefile](https://github.com/nityeshaga/learntris/blob/master/makefile): makefile for compiling learntris.
 * [makefile.debug](https://github.com/nityeshaga/learntris/blob/master/makefile.debug): makefile for compiling for debugging with appropriate symbols.

-*__NOTE__: The lowest tier consists of generic.c.
+*__QUICK VIEW- SOURCE__: The lowest tier consists of generic.c.
 By default, it can access only its own functions and variables.
 The 2nd tier consists of matrix.c and tetramino.c. by default, they can access only the functions and definitions of generic.c and their own.
 The 3rd tier consists of learntris.c.
-It can access all functions and definitions from generic.c, matrix.c and tetramino.c, along with the ones init contains.*
+It can access all functions and definitions from generic.c, matrix.c and tetramino.c, along with the ones it contains.*

 All the other files provide a set of automated tests that have guided me through implementing my own version of [Tetris](https://en.wikipedia.org/wiki/Tetris).
 These were provided by [LearnProgramming/learntris](https://github.com/LearnProgramming/learntris).
 Look at the [readme page](https://github.com/LearnProgramming/learntris/blob/master/README.md#the-learntris-challenge) of that repository.